aces/Loris/modules/dicom_archive/README.md

 The menu for the DICOM Archive module links to the imaging browser module, for scans which have been successfully inserted.
 Clicking on this link will download a copy of the DICOM tar file.
-Note that the Patient Name field is prepended to the downloaded file though it is not stored this way on the server.
+Note that the `PatientName` field is prepended to the downloaded file though it is not stored this way on the server.